joliencremers/joliencremers.github.io/MA.md

 ## Multi-level/hierarchical modelling

+- **Cremers, J.**, Mortensen, L.H. & Ekstrøm, C.T. (submitted).
+A Joint Model for Longitudinal and Time-to-Event Data in Life Course Research: Employment Status and Time to Retirement.

+A Bayesian joint model for a longitudinal and time-to-event outcome

 - Beltran, R.S., Kendall-Bar, J.M., Pirotta, E. Adachi, T., Naito, Y., Takahashi, A., **Cremers, J.**, Robinson, P.W., Crocker, D.E. & Costa, D.P. (submitted).
 Lightscapes of fear: how mesopredators balance starvation and predation in the open ocean.